Parikshit8902/Mint_Pad/README.md

 [![Build Status](https://img.shields.io/badge/Build-Passing-brightgreen)](https://github.com/your-username/mint-pad) [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 Mint_Pad is a lightweight, clean, and simple code editor built specifically for Linux systems using C++ and the GTKmm 3.0 toolkit.
 It provides essential features for writing and running C, C++, and Python code without the bloat of a full-fledged IDE.
+It is a personal project, created to ease the process of writing and running code from the same user space.

 ---